Website icon Xpert.Digital

 The future of the cloud: Scenarios between superpower dominance and digital emancipation

 The development of global cloud infrastructure is at a crossroads.
-Several trends point to fundamental changes – but the direction remains unclear.
-What development paths are likely?
-Which disruptions could change the market structure?
+Several trends point to fundamental changes – but the direction is uncertain.
+Which development paths are likely?
+What disruptions could alter the market structure?

-The baseline trend is further growth and concentration.
-The global cloud market will grow from $1.3 trillion in 2025 to $2.3 trillion by 2030 – an annual growth rate of 12.5 percent.
+The baseline trend is: further growth and consolidation.
+The global cloud market will grow from $1.3 trillion in 2025 to $2.3 trillion in 2030 – an annual growth rate of 12.5 percent.
 Some forecasts are even more optimistic, predicting $1.6 trillion by 2030.
-Driving this growth are artificial intelligence, IoT, digital transformation, and growing data volumes.
+Drivers include artificial intelligence, IoT, digital transformation, and growing data volumes.

-Market shares will shift, but the dominance of the Big Three will remain.
-Microsoft Azure is growing faster than AWS – driven by AI partnerships, especially with OpenAI.
-In the second quarter of 2023, Azure briefly overtook AWS in new customer growth, but was unable to take the overall lead.
+Market shares will shift, but the dominance of the Big Three remains.
+Microsoft Azure is growing faster than AWS – driven by AI partnerships, particularly with OpenAI.
+In the second quarter of 2023, Azure briefly overtook AWS in new customer growth but couldn't secure the overall lead.
 Google Cloud benefits from its AI expertise and data analytics strength.
-But AWS remains number one with a 30 percent market share.
+However, AWS remains number one with a 30 percent market share.

-One potential disruption: Artificial intelligence could shift the balance of power.
+A potential disruption: Artificial intelligence could shift the balance of power.
 AI training and inference require specialized hardware, enormous computing power, and new architectures.
-Those offering the best AI platforms will gain market share.
-Microsoft has a head start thanks to its OpenAI partnership, Google thanks to its research expertise.
+Whoever offers the best AI platforms will gain market share.
+Microsoft has an advantage through its OpenAI partnership, Google through its research expertise.
 AWS lags behind in public perception but is investing heavily.

-Neoclouds, specialized cloud providers for AI workloads, could occupy niches.
+Neoclouds, specialized cloud providers for AI workloads, could carve out niche markets.
 CoreWeave, Databricks, and Lambda Labs offer GPU infrastructure and AI platforms at competitive prices.
-They don't reach the breadth of hyperscalers, but they can excel in specialized applications.
-Their market share will remain limited, but they increase competitive pressure.
+While they don't reach the breadth of the hyperscalers, they excel in specialized applications.
+Their market share will remain limited, but they are increasing competitive pressure.

 A second trend is edge computing and the cloud-edge continuum.
-Applications such as autonomous driving, industrial automation, smart cities, and AR/VR require low latency—data must be processed close to its point of origin.
-Edge infrastructure reduces dependence on centralized data centers, improves data protection, and enables new business models.
+Applications such as autonomous driving, industrial automation, smart cities, and AR/VR require low latency – data must be processed close to its point of origin.
+Edge infrastructure reduces dependence on central data centers, improves data privacy, and enables new business models.

-Telecommunications providers such as Deutsche Telekom, Orange, and Telefónica could play a role.
-They have geographically distributed infrastructure, customer proximity, and network expertise.
+Telecommunications providers like Deutsche Telekom, Orange, and Telefónica could play a role.
+They possess geographically distributed infrastructure, customer proximity, and network expertise.
 Partnerships with hyperscalers are common: Orange and Capgemini operate Bleu, an Azure-based French sovereignty cloud.
 But even here, hyperscaler technologies ultimately dominate.

-Hybrid cloud models that combine public cloud, private cloud, and on-premises are considered the future.
-By 2030, 90 percent of large enterprises and 60 percent of SMEs will use hybrid IT.
+Hybrid cloud models, which combine public cloud, private cloud, and on-premises infrastructure, are considered the future.
+By 2030, 90 percent of large enterprises and 60 percent of SMEs will be using hybrid IT.
 This increases complexity, requires orchestration and management tools, but offers flexibility and risk diversification.

-Multi-cloud strategies, in which companies use multiple providers in parallel, reduce dependence on a single provider.
+Multi-cloud strategies, where companies use multiple providers in parallel, reduce dependence on a single provider.
 However, the complexity is enormous: different APIs, security models, and cost structures.
-Only large companies with the appropriate IT expertise can implement multi-cloud effectively.
+Only large companies with the corresponding IT expertise can implement multi-cloud effectively.

 Further disruption could arise from regulation.
-The EU is considering stricter rules on concentration risk, interoperability, and data portability.
-The Digital Markets Act targets platform power, while the Data Act targets data access.
-Stricter enforcement of the GDPR could force cloud providers to actually host data in the EU—without US access.
+The EU is considering stricter rules regarding the risk of concentration, interoperability, and data portability.
+The Digital Markets Act targets platform power, while the Data Act focuses on data access.
+Stricter enforcement of the GDPR could force cloud providers to actually host data within the EU – without US access.

 Geopolitical tensions could escalate.
-A trade conflict between the US and the EU could affect cloud services—with punitive tariffs, sanctions, and forced localization.
-A security conflict with China could push Western cloud providers out of Asian markets.
-The fragmentation of the internet into geopolitical blocs—the splinternet—is becoming more likely.
+A trade conflict between the US and the EU could affect cloud services – with tariffs, sanctions, and forced localization.
+A security conflict with China could drive Western cloud providers out of Asian markets.
+The fragmentation of the internet into geopolitical blocs – the Splinternet – is becoming more likely.

 Technological innovations could bring about paradigm shifts.
 Quantum computing could make encryption obsolete – or enable new security models.
 Decentralized, blockchain-based cloud infrastructures could challenge hyperscaler dominance.
-But it will take years to reach market maturity, and hyperscalers are also investing in these technologies.
+But it will take years for these technologies to reach market maturity, and the hyperscalers are also investing in them.

 Three scenarios seem plausible:

 Scenario 1: Hyperscaler hegemony.
-AWS, Microsoft, and Google consolidate their dominance, achieve a 70 percent market share, integrate AI platforms, and control edge infrastructure.
-Europe remains dependent, Gaia-X fails, and sovereignty remains rhetoric.
-Regulation fails because economic dependence paralyzes political action.
+AWS, Microsoft, and Google consolidate their dominance, achieving a 70 percent market share, integrating AI platforms, and controlling edge infrastructure.
+Europe remains dependent, Gaia-X fails, and sovereignty remains mere rhetoric.
+Regulation is ineffective because economic dependence paralyzes political action.
 The result: the digital colonization of Europe.

-Which scenario occurs depends on political decisions, investments, and geopolitical developments.
+Which scenario unfolds depends on political decisions, investments, and geopolitical developments.
 Scenario 1 is likely if Europe continues to hesitate.
 Scenario 2 requires decisive political action and massive investments.
-Scenario 3 is possible but not guaranteed—technological development is unpredictable.
+Scenario 3 is possible, but not guaranteed – technological development is unpredictable.

-The prognosis is that the next five years are crucial.
+The prediction is: The next five years are crucial.
 Either Europe succeeds in digital emancipation – or its dependence will become irreversible.

 The analysis leads to clear strategic imperatives for politics, business, and society.
 Digital sovereignty is not an ideological project, but an economic and security policy necessity.
 The following measures are required:

 First, Europe needs a coordinated cloud strategy with massive investments.
 The French model of industrial policy support for domestic champions shows the way, but it is not enough.
-A European solution is needed: consolidation of European providers, shared infrastructure, and coordinated standards.
-The 8ra initiative, with its three billion euros in funding, is a start, but too small.
+A European solution is necessary: consolidation of European providers, shared infrastructure, and harmonized standards.
+The 8ra initiative with three billion euros in funding is a start, but too small.
 Investments in the range of 50 to 100 billion euros over ten years would be necessary – comparable to the European chip program.

-Second, regulation must show its teeth.
-The Digital Markets Act and Data Act must be consistently enforced, with a focus on interoperability, data portability, and anti-lock-in mechanisms.
-Cloud providers must be required to facilitate migrations, provide data in standardized formats, and offer open APIs.
-The risk of concentration must be addressed through regulation, for example, by capping market shares for critical infrastructure.
+Secondly, regulation must show teeth.
+The Digital Markets Act and Data Act must be rigorously enforced, with a focus on interoperability, data portability, and anti-lock-in mechanisms.
+Cloud providers must be obligated to facilitate migrations, provide data in standardized formats, and offer open APIs.
+The risk of market concentration must be addressed through regulation, for example, by setting caps on market shares of critical infrastructure.

-Third, the US Cloud Act is unacceptable.
+Thirdly: The US Cloud Act is unacceptable.
 Europe must insist on a transatlantic data agreement that respects EU standards and excludes extraterritorial US access.
-If this fails, European companies and authorities must be required to host sensitive data with European providers.
-This legal gray area must be ended.
+If this fails, European companies and authorities must be obligated to host sensitive data with European providers.
+The legal gray area must be closed.

-Fourth, public procurement must favor European providers.
-A "Buy European" clause for cloud infrastructure, similar to the "Buy American" rules in the US, would allow domestic providers planning security and scalability.
-This is WTO-compliant if security interests are asserted.
-The German federal administration should set a good example and end its dependence on Azure.
+Fourth: Public procurement must favor European providers.
+A “Buy European” clause for cloud infrastructure, similar to the “Buy American” rules in the US, would provide domestic providers with planning certainty and scalability.
+This is WTO-compliant if security interests are invoked.
+The German federal administration should lead by example and end its dependence on Azure.

-Fifth, education and skills development are key.
+Fifth: Education and skills development are crucial.
 Europe needs more cloud engineers, data scientists, and cybersecurity experts.
-Universities and universities of applied sciences must expand relevant degree programs.
+Universities and universities of applied sciences must expand their relevant degree programs.
 Companies need training programs for multi-cloud management, cloud security, and vendor switching strategies.

-Sixth, companies need to rethink their cloud strategies.
+Sixth: Companies need to rethink their cloud strategies.
 Blindly migrating to the public cloud was a mistake.
-Hybrid cloud models that keep critical workloads in private clouds or on-premises are less risky.
+Hybrid cloud models, which keep critical workloads in private clouds or on-premises, are less risky.
 Multi-cloud strategies reduce dependency but require expertise and investment.
-Cloud repatriation can make economic sense, as the examples of Dropbox, GEICO, and 37signals demonstrate.
+Cloud repatriation can be economically viable, as the examples of Dropbox, GEICO, and 37signals demonstrate.

 Eighth: Transparency and accountability must be increased.
 Cloud providers should be required to disclose outage statistics, security incidents, and data access by authorities.
 Independent audits should verify compliance with EU standards.
 Users have a right to know how their data is processed and who has access to it.

-The lessons from the AWS outage on October 20, 2025, are clear: Digital infrastructure is critical infrastructure.
+The lessons from the AWS outage of October 20, 2025, are clear: Digital infrastructure is critical infrastructure.
 Dependence on a few providers is a systemic risk.
-The comparison with Gazprom is apt: Both are monopolies, both are geopolitical levers, both pose risks to European sovereignty.
+The comparison with Gazprom is apt: Both are monopolies, both are geopolitical levers, and both pose risks to European sovereignty.

-But there is a crucial difference: Gas dependence was visible, politically discussed, and partially reduced.
-Cloud dependence is invisible, technically complex, politically neglected—and increasing.
-Europe has learned from the energy crisis, sought diversification, and built infrastructure.
+But there is a crucial difference: Gas dependence was visible, politically debated, and partially reduced.
+Cloud dependence is invisible, technically complex, politically neglected – and increasing.
+Europe learned from the energy crisis, sought diversification, and built infrastructure.
 These lessons must be applied to digital infrastructure.

-The long-term importance of this issue cannot be overestimated.
-Whoever controls the digital infrastructure controls the economy of the future: data flows, AI applications, industrial automation, social communication.
+The long-term importance of this issue cannot be overstated.
+Whoever controls the digital infrastructure controls the economy of the future: data flows, AI applications, industrial automation, and social communication.
 Europe faces a choice: digital emancipation through decisive action – or digital colonization through inaction.
-The time for action is running out.
+Time is running out.

 Your global marketing and business development partner